Egypt Announces New Oil Discovery In Western Desert

 Date

-CAIRO, Aug 28 (NNN-MENA) – Khalda petroleum Company, announced yesterday, a new oil discovery in the Kalabsha development area of Egypt's Western Desert.
+(MENAFN- IANS) Cairo, Aug 28 (IANS) Khalda petroleum Company announced a new oil discovery in the Kalabsha development area of Egypt's Western Desert.

-In a statement, Khalda, a joint venture between the Egyptian General Petroleum Corporation and U.S. Apache Corporation, said, the well was tested by drilling 270 feet into the Paleozoic sands.
+In a statement on Tuesday, Khalda, a joint venture between the Egyptian General Petroleum Corporation and US Apache Corporation, said the well was tested by drilling 270 feet into the Paleozoic sands.

-The recovery on a one-inch production opening was 7,165 barrels of oil per day, with a quality of 44 degrees, and 23 million cubic feet of associated gas, according to the statement.
+The recovery on a 1-inch production opening was 7,165 barrels of oil per day with a quality of 44 degrees and 23 million cubic feet of associated gas, reports Xinhua news agency, citing the statement.

 The electrical logs of the well showed evidence of petroleum in the Paleozoic component, with a total net thickness of 462 feet, the company added.

-Also yesterday, the Egyptian Ministry of Petroleum and Mineral Resources announced that, the Egyptian Natural Gas Holding Company has launched a new international 2024 bid round, for the exploration and exploitation of natural gas and crude oil in 12 blocks, in the Mediterranean and Nile Delta.
+Also on Tuesday, the Egyptian Ministry of Petroleum and Mineral Resources announced that the Egyptian Natural Gas Holding Company has launched a new international 2024 bid round for the exploration and exploitation of natural gas and crude oil in 12 blocks in the Mediterranean and Nile Delta.

-Egypt aspires to become a regional trade hub for oil and liquefied natural gas, after major discoveries in the country over recent years, including the Zohr gas field in the Mediterranean, which holds an estimated 30 trillion cubic feet of gas.– NNN-MENA
+Egypt aspires to become a regional trade hub for oil and liquefied natural gas after major discoveries in the country over recent years, including the Zohr gas field in the Mediterranean, which holds an estimated 30 trillion cubic feet of gas.

 Legal Disclaimer: